weritgaming/illuminati/README.md

 Install:

-Unpack and place the 2 directories (illuminati and simple_menu_api) in your extensions folder.
+Unpack Illuminati.zip and place the 2 directories (illuminati and simple_menu_api) in your extensions folder.

 To Use: